 Community health legislative dashboards offer key statistics - demographic and population data, health indicators, local hospital listings, etc. - corresponding to legislative areas.

 HosPAC, VHHA's political action committee, is a statewide, nonprofit organization created to achieve legislative and political success and to preserve quality health care in Virginia.

 Action Center: Powered by Muster

 Register to be an advocate for health care in your community.
-Through our new online member mobilization tool, Muster, VHHA will send updates and Action Alerts throughout the year, and periodically ask you to send an e-mail to your state delegate or senator to seek their support on important health care issues.
+Through our online member mobilization tool, VHHA will send updates and Action Alerts throughout the year and periodically ask you to send an e-mail to your state delegate or senator to seek their support on important health care issues.
 The messages are drafted for you, and taking action can take less than one minute!
 Action Alerts are sent to Hospital Grassroots Members on the most important legislative issues that our hospitals face.
 Legislators need to hear from people in their districts to understand the local impact of their votes in Richmond.